Master of Commerce

 - Bachelor of Arts

-- Bachelor of Science in Economics or Finance, or Computer Science
+- Bachelor of Science in Economics, Finance, or Computer Science

 Prerequisites vary between majors, but normally good grades in 300-level courses in the subject concerned are required.
-For information on the prerequisites for each subject see the Schedule to the Master of Commerce.
+For information on the prerequisites for each subject, see the Master of Commerce Schedule.